jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Antagonism is defeated when ordinary people have the right, duty, and protection to use the best tool to solve a problem in their home and work lives.

-This isn't too outlandish.
-Do you use the Waze app to help lower road congestion?
-Many people do, and that's how easy it is to bring on the Internet Age.
-Now, can an employer (openly) discriminate against race or gender?
-Of course not, there are protections against that.
-Now, what if your boss demands you use the buggy company traffic app that keeps making you late?

-Right now, we'd risk being fired for using the better tool.
-But does the same company ever treat a plumber in the same way?

-No, we hire builders to meet specifications and let the specialists choose their own tools.
-If there's a disagreement on the job site, we settle it by judging which tool best solves the problem.
-Just as the government protects against gender and race discrimination, we must protect anyone using the best tool for the job.

-Being able to more easily judge whose tool is better is what the _Techvolution II: Building the Life Star_ is about.
-Before we can use the Life Star, however, we must evolve a new social understanding.
-One that says anyone who prevents someone else from using modern technology to protect their Industrial Age position, is wrong.

-Techvolution also means local businesses on Main Street get prioritized over Big Government and Big Business.
-Small businesses can better upgrade our society to the Internet Age.
-They're not filled with layers of Industrial Age bureaucracy, consultants, and eight different "black-belt" bosses committed to stopping progress.

-Once we empower the frontline to use modern tools, we'll evolve solutions to road traffic, government debt, climate change.
-What a bunch of great reasons to be happy!

-Ordinary people living happy lives wins the game of evolution.
-To get there, we need to adopt a modern philosophy and become player gods of the modern age.
-We've upgraded our philosophy many times before, and it's simply time to do it again.
+Normally we'd be talking about government regulations and laws.
+However, that gets us back to lobbying for change.
+So, instead of hoping for the Internet Age to come to us, the middle-class must go to it.
+Getting our hands on many new apps and electronics is the future.

+Hence, why podcasts are exploding, and broadcast TV is dying.

+However, to distribute more apps, electronics, and other levers of power to Main Street, we must evolve more than just new politics.

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/KeenAmpleHusky' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/keenamplehusky"></a></p>

 <a href="https://gfycat.com/ifr/KeenAmpleHusky" target="_blank" class="button small">Reader</a>

 _Like magic, or the Force, this machine can make face-masks, wrenches, replacement parts, and almost anything else.
 Using new technology is real politics.
 Because it promotes evolution.
-Sadly, new tools are often against the rules because Industrial Age companies want us to keep using their obsolete stuff.
-We'll overcome this antagonism below._
+But we need a new economic policy to help player gods spread tools like this throughout society._

 ---